Noperthedron

 #

-There exists a valid solution table with some row that covers
+There exists a valid solution table whose zeroth row covers

 \begin{align*} \theta _1,\theta _2& \in [0,2\pi /15] \subset [0,0.42], \\ \varphi _1& \in [0,\pi ] \subset [0,3.15],\\ \varphi _2& \in [0,\pi /2] \subset [0,1.58],\\ \alpha & \in [-\pi /2,\pi /2] \subset [-1.58,1.58]. \end{align*}